husainbismil/ncnews-api/README.md

 ## Welcome!

-NCNews-Server is a Web API that is designed to serve API requests for display on a front end application, created using example data.
+NCNews-API (previously named NCNews-Server) is a Web API that is designed to run on a Node.js server and serve API requests for display on a front end application, created using example data.
 The purpose of this application is to demonstrate my skills in Javascript and the Node.JS Javascript Framework.

 ### NCNews Server Details